ufs-community/ufs-mrweather-app/docs/UsersGuide/source/inputs_outputs.rst

 Initial condition naming convention
 ------------------------------------

 The default naming convention for the initial condition files is described below.
+The user must stage the files on disk following this convention so they can be recognized by the MR Weather App workflow.

 - **NEMSIO**